blynkkk/blynk-library/README.md

         Serial.begin(115200);

-Alternatively, you can uncomment BLYNK_TRACE in Blynk/BlynkConfig.h, which enables more prints.
+Also, you can uncomment BLYNK_DEBUG in Blynk/BlynkConfig.h, which enables more verbose prints.

 ### Command examples ###